Naomi Novik

 Naomi Novik is an American author of speculative fiction.
-She is known for the Temeraire series (2006–2016), an alternate history of the Napoleonic Wars involving dragons, and her Scholomance fantasy series (2020–2022).
+She is known for her Temeraire series (2006–2016), an alternate history of the Napoleonic Wars involving dragons; and her Scholomance trilogy (2020–2022).
 Her standalone fantasy novels Uprooted (2015) and Spinning Silver (2018) were inspired by Polish folklore and the Rumpelstiltskin fairy tale respectively.
+She also helped create the Organization for Transformative Works and was a cofounder of their project Archive of Our Own.
 Novik has won many awards for her work, including the Alex, Audie, British Fantasy, Locus, Mythopoeic and Nebula Awards.

 Early life

 Novik grew up in Roslyn Heights on Long Island.
 She is a second-generation American; her father's family were Lithuanian Jews, and her mother's family were Polish Catholics.
 Displaying an interest in reading at a young age, she read The Lord of the Rings at age six, and developed a love for Jane Austen soon afterward.

 She received a bachelor's degree in English literature at Brown University and holds a master's degree in computer science from Columbia University.
 She participated in the design and development of the computer game Neverwinter Nights: Shadows of Undrentide, until she discovered that she preferred writing over game design.